 The initial Persian fleet was led by a commander named Mardonius, but most of the fleet was destroyed as it tried to sail along the shoreline of the Aegean Sea.
 Although thousands of men and hundreds of ships were lost at sea, the Achaemenid Empire had nearly unlimited resources available, so Darius I appointed another commander named Datis to lead another fleet to Greece.
 Datis’ specific orders were to “reduce Athens and Eretria to slavery” for their role in the Ionian Revolt.

-“The Persians entered, and stripped the temples bare and burnt them in revenge for the burnt temples of Sardis, and, in accordance with Darius’ orders, carried off all the inhabitants as slaves."
+“The Persians entered, and stripped the temples bare and burnt them in revenge for the burnt temples of Sardis, and, following Darius’ orders, carried off all the inhabitants as slaves."

 Once the Athenians learned of the fate of Eretria, the fear in the city must have been palpable.
 The Athenians knew that the Persian army was headed in their direction next and that there was little to no deal that could be made.
-Although Herodotus gives no numbers on the size of the Persian army, all modern scholars agree that it was larger than anything the Athenians could field.
-A high estimate is around 90,000, although that number includes sailors, while a low estimate puts that number at 12,000 to 15,000 fighting men.
+Although Herodotus gives no numbers on the Persian army's size, all modern scholars agree that it was larger than anything the Athenians could field.
+Although that number includes sailors, a high estimate is around 90,000, while a low estimate puts that number at 12,000 to 15,000 fighting men.
 Whichever number is true, the Athenians were outnumbered and facing an existential threat.
-But the fear that the Athenians felt after the destruction Eretria may have actually worked to their advantage during the battle because they knew that if they did not win then they would die and their families would be sold into slavery.
+But the fear that the Athenians felt after the destruction of Eretria may have actually worked to their advantage during the battle because they knew that they would die if they did not win.
+Their families would be sold into slavery.

-The Athenians were able to muster about 10,000 hoplites and were augmented by 1,000 men from their Greek allies in Plataea.
+The Athenians could muster about 10,000 hoplites and were augmented by 1,000 men from their Greek allies in Plataea.
 Once the Athenians picked the location, they did not directly engage the Persians, who were camped near the shore, but gradually advanced over the course of a few days, felling trees as they went.
-Once they arrived at would be the battlefield they were protected in their rear and flanks by rugged hills, which made the Persian cavalry useless and pinned them in a bottleneck.
+Once they arrived at the battlefield, they were protected in their rear and flanks by rugged hills, which made the Persian cavalry useless and pinned them in a bottleneck.
 With the odds somewhat more favorable, Miltiades was ready to lead his men into battle.

 Miltiades next initiated two battlefield strategies that proved to be fatal for the Persians.
-He focused his best troops on the wings of the Greek line instead of the center, which was where the best troops traditionally fought in battles during this era.
-Once his troops were lined up, he ordered a nearly one mile charge by his men to engage the Persian line.
-Although one would think that running to a battle would wind the troops and therefore be counterproductive, in this case it had the result of rendering the Persian archery and cavalry useless.
+He focused his best troops on the Greek line's wings instead of the center, which was where the best troops traditionally fought in battles during this era.
+Once his troops were lined up, he ordered a nearly one-mile charge by his men to engage the Persian line.
+Although one would think that running to a battle would wind the troops and therefore be counterproductive, in this case, it had the result of rendering the Persian archery and cavalry useless.
 When the two armies engaged, the Greek center gave way, but that was part of Miltiades’ ultimate strategy as Herodotus noted:

 Other Factors for Athenian Victory

-Although Miltiades planning and battlefield strategies are the primary reasons why the Athenians were victorious at Marathon, there were a couple of other factors that should be considered.
-The fact that the Greeks had rights as citizens and were the first people to articulate the abstract idea of “freedom” that is often taken for granted today cannot be understated.
-The Athenians had just overthrown their tyranny in 510 BC, so most of the men fighting at Marathon knew that if they lost the battle then it would be a return to the old system.
-Freedom was something worth fighting for and according to Herodotus, it made the Athenians fight better.
+Although Miltiades' planning and battlefield strategies are the primary reasons why the Athenians were victorious at the Marathon, a couple of other factors should be considered.
+The fact that the Greeks had rights as citizens and were the first to articulate the abstract idea of “freedom” that is often taken for granted today cannot be understated.
+The Athenians had just overthrown their tyranny in 510 BC, so most of the men fighting at Marathon knew that if they lost the battle, it would return to the old system.
+Freedom was something worth fighting for, and according to Herodotus, it made the Athenians fight better.

-On the other hand, all of the men in the Persian army were subjects of the Great King and had no real rights as individuals.
-Also, a majority of the Persian army was comprised of men from nations the Persians conquered, which means that most of them had questionable loyalties.
+On the other hand, all of the Persian army men were subjects of the Great King and had no real rights as individuals.
+Also, most of the Persian army was comprised of men from nations the Persians conquered, which means that most of them had questionable loyalties.